 - Download the Microsoft Windows 10 free virtual machine

-- Download the Vista/Win7 (32/64 bits) Realtek AC’97 Driver which you’ll need to enable the VirtualBox virtual audio device in the Windows 10 guest
+- Download the Vista/Win7 (32/64 bits) Realtek AC'97 Driver that can be found on this page which you'll need to enable the VirtualBox virtual audio device in the Windows 10 guest [alternate download]

 - Download the ASIO4ALL driver which will create a virtual audio device in the Windows 10 guest which Pro Tools First will recognize